SFI-Visual-Intelligence/Community/README.md

 ## Community & Events

 - **VI Days 2026** — annual gathering for partners and researchers
-- **Northern Lights Deep Learning Conference** — flagship regional DL conference
+- **Northern Lights Deep Learning Conference** — flagship regional DL conference, every January in Tromsø, Norway
 - Seminars and workshops throughout the year

 Stay updated via the [newsletter](https://www.visual-intelligence.no) and follow us on: